 Jesus soundly rebuked the disciples on this occasion and others for their “party” spirit.
 Our Lord made it very clear that “…he that is not against us is for us.”
 Luke 9:50.
 If a person has repented of their sin and confessed Jesus as Lord then that person is every bit as much a Christian as any other follower of Jesus.

 The problem comes in when professed followers of Jesus think themselves the elite, or the inner circle of Christians.
 This was precisely the issue with the disciples in our text today.
 Each one of them fought the others for the position of supremacy.

-I am writing this devotional tonight because of having read a website dedicated to people who were rejected by a specific sect in evangelical Christianity.
+I wrote this devotional after having read a website dedicated to people who were rejected by a specific sect in evangelical Christianity.
 I read heart wrenching stories of many people put out of this sect for something as simple as listening to the radio, or speaking to other family members who had also been put out of the particular group.